MiSTer-devel/MultiComp_MiSTer/README.md

 Updated by S0urceror to use MiSTer image files, use all 4 machine types and have the MiSTer UART connected to serial interface 2 of the core.
 The latter allows to use the core remotely.

-Here's a cleaned-up and more organized version of the information:

 ## Using the MiSTer Serial Terminal/Console

 ### Connection Methods: